rifdazahra/madani-hospitality/_properties/madani-twinhouse-1br-studio.md

 - 5 km from Universitas Islam Indonesia (UII)

 The surrounding area features local markets, cafes, and restaurants within easy reach, allowing you to experience authentic local life during your stay.

+## Sustainability Features

+Our 1BR+Studio Twinhouse incorporates eco-friendly elements:

+- Energy-efficient LED lighting throughout the property
+- Segregated waste bins for organic, non-organic, and recyclable materials
+- Organic waste recycling through our chicken farm and composting system
+- Eco-friendly, locally-sourced toiletries and cleaning products
+- Low-water native plants in the garden requiring minimal irrigation
+- Water conservation fixtures in bathroom and kitchen
+- Natural cross-ventilation design to reduce air conditioning usage
+- Locally sourced construction materials and furnishings

+By choosing to stay in our Twinhouse, you're supporting sustainable tourism while enjoying a comfortable, flexible living space.

 ## Additional Services